 Hi.

-Hi, I was just calling about uh you were just talking about the black tax on quarterback.
+Hi, I was just calling about, you were just talking about the black tax on quarterbacks.

 Yes.

 And I just wanted to point out that E.J.
-Manual from Florida State went overall number 16 in the draft, and he's a black quarterback.
+Manuel from Florida State went overall number 16 in the draft, and he's a black quarterback.

 Geno Smith was said to be the best quarterback in the draft.

-He didn't because he and the coach, the general manager got together and they and they liked E.J.
-Manual in Florida State.
+He didn't because he and the coach, the general manager, got together and they liked E.J.
+Emmanuel from Florida State.

 But nevertheless, E.J.
-Manguel was a surprise pick.
+Mangle was a surprise pick.

-He was the Bills had let everybody believe that they were not interested in him, and that was part and parcel of trying to get everybody else to think, well, if the Bills don't want him, you know, nobody.
+And that was part and parcel of trying to get everybody else to think, well, if the Bills don't want him, nobody.

 And it worked.